hertzmann/hertzmann.github.io/_posts/2022-09-19-art-definitions-2.md

 My advice here is: when talking about art and artists, be specific, if it's not obvious from context.
 What kind of art/artist are you talking about?
 Contemporary/fine art?
 Animators?
 Cirque du Soleil performers? etc.

+Likewise, the way people use the phrases "definition of art" and "what is art" often perplex me, because people seem to mean totally different things by "definition."
+Different books on "what is art?" don't just have different answers, [they seem to be answering different questions entirely](/2020/05/19/wiwia.html).
+Are we talking about a classificatory definition, how artists work, the way art functions, or something else?
+When people talk about the "intent" of a work, do they mean the artist's goal vs. message of the work vs. the intention to make art?

+Avoid these vague, overloaded terms and be specific.

 Are Better Definitions Possible?
 ===========

-The way people use the phrases "definition of art" and "what is art" often perplex me, because people seem to mean totally different things by "definition."
-Different books on "what is art?" don't just have different answers, [they seem to be answering different questions entirely](/2020/05/19/wiwia.html).
-Are we talking about a classificatory definition, how artists work, the way art functions, or something else?

 On two separate occasions when I've lectured about [whether computers can be artists](https://www.mdpi.com/2076-0752/7/2/18), a computer scientist raised their hand and said "Why don't you just look up the definition of art?
 Then that will tell you whether computers can be artists."
 As if these definitions are written in axiomatic language, inscribed in the Book of Standards by some formal Académie.